tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 scheme:

-: The signature algorithm used to sign the delegated credential.
+: The signature algorithm used to sign the delegated credential, where SignatureScheme is as defined in the TLS 1.3 standard.

 signature: